Thinguyen23/Webapp_Mission_to_Mars/README.md

 If mongod starts but closes after a series of prompts, make sure you created the /data/db directory in your root.
 MongoDB cannot run without this directory.

 ## Web Inspector
-Inspect the website to get an idea what piece of data needed to be collected.
+Inspect the webpage structure to get an idea what piece of data needed to be collected.
 In this case, I chose to collect the article headlines.
 ## Automate Web Browser and Perform Web Scrape